josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

       ┗ 📜 +page.md
 ```

-If you felt like it, you can even go so far as to create a couple of Markdown files like the ones above, and populate them with a bit of content.
-(This is probably a good idea, just so we can get an idea of how this will all work.)
+Let's also go ahead and populate those files with a bit of content, just so we can get an idea of how this will all look and work.
 Something like this will do just fine:

 ```markdown
 ---